Substance Misuse Prevention

 Beyond Influence seeks to create an environment where all youth and young adults receive support from their families, social networks and communities to achieve their maximum potential.
-We serve and support the communities of Amherst, Brookline, Hollis, Hudson, Litchfield, Lyndeborough, Mason, Merrimack, Milford, Mont Vernon, Nashua, Pelham, and Wilton, New Hampshire.
+We serve and support the New Hampshire communities of Amherst, Brookline, Hollis, Hudson, Litchfield, Lyndeborough, Mason, Merrimack, Milford, Mont Vernon, Nashua, Pelham, and Wilton.

 Substance Misuse Continuum of Care Facilitator